chrispaynter/architecture/Financial/Sales Tax (US).md

   - In that case, the customer would only be taxed on their $50 shopping cart total.
 - Either way, you should be able to view and/or manage these settings in your online marketplace or shopping cart.

+#### Is gift wrapping taxable

+- State rules vary, but some states do consider gift-wrapping to be a taxable charge.
+You should be able to view and/or manage these settings in your online marketplace or shopping cart.